pablopenlop/gradewing_guide/docs/other.md

 ## Production Environment: Hotfix Deployment

 !!! danger "Enable GitHub Branch Protection"
-    **Before starting development, you must complete this procedure.** It ensures that your remote branches are protected and that all code changes follow a secure, peer-reviewed process via Pull Requests.
+    **Before starting development, you must complete this procedure.** It ensures that your remote **`dev`** branche is protected and that all code changes follow a secure, peer-reviewed process via Pull Requests.

     *   **Open GitHub Settings:**
         Navigate to your repository on GitHub and click the **Settings** tab in the top navigation bar.